Bidhanrai/ecommerce/README.md

 ## Project Overview

 There are 18 products in total.
 Some products may have similar images but they are unique products.
-There is in total 6 collections. reviews, carts, users, products, orders, brands.
+There are in total 6 collections. reviews, carts, users, products, orders, brands.

 ## Project setup